 Saturday mornings were made for pancakes!
 No matter what diet plan you follow, everyone deserves pancakes on the weekend, in my opinion.
-And this version of the staple American breakfast food is crispy on the outside and surprisngly fluffy and moist on the inside.
+And this version of the staple American breakfast food is crispy on the outside and surprisingly fluffy and moist on the inside.
 If you’ve made low carb cloud bread, for sandwiches, this recipe will be right up your alley!
-Even though these are gut-friendly, when I stack them up and top them off with some butter, berries or honey, they feel as indulgent as the real deal.
+Even though these are gut-friendly, when I stack them up and top them off with some butter, berries, maple syrup, or honey, they feel as indulgent as the real deal.

 Sommer headshot.